Percentage Calculator

 $$\frac{p}{T} × 100\%$$

-The percentage is interpreted based on the base value of a given quantity.
-In the above example, the base value is the total amount invested.
-Using the context of investment and profit:
+A percentage is always interpreted relative to the base value of a given quantity.
+In our previous example, the base value is the total initial investment.
+Using this context of investment and profit, here is how to interpret different percentage results:

-• 0% implies that the investment had no profit, and funds realized at the end of the investment period equal the amount invested.
+- 0% implies that the investment generated no profit; the funds returned at the end of the period exactly equal the initial investment.

-• 50% implies that the investment realized a profit equal to half the amount invested.
+- 50% implies that the investment yielded a profit equal to half of the initial amount invested.

-• 100% implies that the investment realized a profit equal to the amount invested.
+- 100% implies that the investment generated a profit exactly equal to the initial amount invested (doubling the money).

-• Greater than 100% implies that the profit was greater than the amount invested.
+- Greater than 100% implies that the profit exceeded the initial amount invested.

-• Less than 0% implies that the investment recorded a loss.
+- Less than 0% implies that the investment resulted in a loss.

-Given that T is invested and a total of A is realized, the profit is
+Assuming a total amount T is invested and a final amount A is realized, the profit (p) is calculated as:

 $$p = A - T$$